Medicinal Chemistry BSc (Hons) or MChem – 2020 entry

 Why choose this course

-Our professionally accredited BSc/MChem Medicinal Chemistry programmes, which include modules delivered by our School of Biosciences and Medicine, will teach you the fundamentals of medicinal chemistry and enable you to make your own discoveries.
+Our professionally-accredited BSc/MChem Medicinal Chemistry courses, which include modules delivered by our School of Biosciences and Medicine, will teach you the fundamentals of medicinal chemistry and encourage you to make your own discoveries.

 Our Department offers one of the best staff-to-student ratios in the country, ensuring you’ll have an excellent academic experience with the knowledge and skills you need to enter the pharmaceutical or biotechnology industries.
 Our chemistry courses are ranked 8th in the UK by the Guardian University Guide 2020.

 What you will study

-On our BSc and MChem Medicinal Chemistry courses you will get an integrated training in core and medicinal chemistry, including studying topics such as physiology, pharmacology and cell biology.
+Our Medicinal Chemistry courses will train you in core and medicinal chemistry, studying topics such as physiology, pharmacology and cell biology.